omkardgite/Portfolio/README.md

 - Database tooling: Drizzle / drizzle-kit

 Why this README
-This README covers how to install, build and run the project locally, plus notes about a recent cleanup (Replit-specific plugins were removed so the repository works in standard local environments).
+This README outlines the steps to install, build, and run the project locally

 ## Getting started